-If you already have an account, open a browser and type app.powerbi.com to open Power BI service.
+If you already have an account, open a browser and type app.powerbi.com to open the Power BI service.

 Prefer a free self-paced training course instead?
 Enroll in our Analyzing and Visualizing Data course on EdX.

 Visit our playlist on YouTube.
-A good video to start with is Introduction to Power BI service:
+A good video to start with is Introduction to the Power BI service:

 What is the Power BI service?

 The Microsoft Power BI service is sometimes referred to as Power BI online or app.powerbi.com.
-Power BI helps you stay up to date with the information that matters to you.
+Power BI helps you stay up-to-date with the information that matters to you.
 With the Power BI service, dashboards help you keep a finger on the pulse of your business.
 Your dashboards display tiles that you can click to open reports for exploring further.
 Connect to multiple datasets to bring all of the relevant data together in one place.
 Need help understanding the building blocks that make up Power BI?
 See Basic concepts for designers in the Power BI service.